danlm/Nial-dev/BuildCore/README.md

    to end the nial interactive session.

-4. Copy the nialcore executable to the BuildNial directory using
+4. Copy the nialcore executable to the pkgbldr subdirectory of the BuildNial directory using

-   $ cp nialcore ../BuildNial
+   $ cp nialcore ../../BuildNial/pkgbldr

 You are now ready to build the full QNial7 using pkgblder in BuildNial.